michstrauch/CoMOLA/README.md

 __(1) Transition matrix__

-Constraint defining which type of land use (given in rows) can be converted into which other type (given in columns).
+A matrix provided as .txt file defining which type of land use (given in rows) can be converted into which other type (given in columns).
 1 = transition is possible, 0 = transition is not possible.

 Example *(transition\_matrix.txt)*: <pre>
 -2 1 2 3 4 5 6 7 8